 Notify us about embedded networks that may not be registered

-If there are 10 or more or residences or tenancies in your building or complex and you believe your electricity is supplied via an embedded network but you can't find the details on the register, please contact us at email@example.com.
-If you report a potential non-registration, we will not reveal your identity or provide any of your details when we contact the supplier.
+If there are 10 or more or residences or tenancies in your apartment building or shopping centre and you believe your electricity is supplied via an embedded network but you can't find the details on the register, please contact us at firstname.lastname@example.org.
+If you report a potential non-registration, we will not reveal your identity or provide any of your details when we contact the embedded network seller or supplier.

 Some embedded networks may not need to be registered

-If there are less than 10 residences or tenancies in your building or complex, you may still be supplied with electricity via an embedded network.
+If there are less than 10 residences or tenancies in your residential building or shopping centre, you may still be sold and supplied electricity via an embedded network.
 However, the seller and supplier are not required to register with us.
 Even if they are not on the register, they still need to abide by rules that protect your consumer rights.

 Check how much you can be charged for electricity